 From India, Pune

-The Services agreement contain the terms and conditions of engagement between the agency and the employer. if the principle employer has signed the contract that mentioned no hire of agency employees, the they need to adhere to it.
-Since the employee has not signed the contract, there cannot be legal action against the employee, however, the agent can initiate legal action against the principle employer for breach of contract.
+The services agreement contains the terms and conditions of engagement between the agency and the employer.
+If the principal employer has signed the contract that mentions no hiring of agency employees, then they need to adhere to it.
+Since the employee has not signed the contract, there cannot be legal action against the employee; however, the agent can initiate legal action against the principal employer for breach of contract.

-Typically the agency can go to the court and claim compensation for breach of contract, and losses due to the same, upto the duration of the contract.
-Normally, unless the agent continued to provide employment to the employees, and you have poached active employees, the court will be fair with the employees and allow their new employment with the principle employer to continue.
+The exact statement in the terms of the contract is important to provide a correct opinion on this.
+Typically, the agency can go to court and claim compensation for breach of contract and losses due to the same, up to the duration of the contract.
+Normally, unless the agent continued to provide employment to the employees and you have poached active employees, the court will be fair with the employees and allow their new employment with the principal employer to continue.

 From India, Mumbai

-Also these employees belong to unskilled category and work on min wages I would like to ask that , is it fair on part of agencies to mention such clauses/conditions by keeping the guns on the shoulder of unskilled contract employees.
-Who shall take the guarantee of giving them the continuous job under contract if such unskilled employees brought under the shadow of such clauses.
+Also, these employees belong to the unskilled category and work on minimum wages.
+I would like to ask, is it fair on the part of agencies to mention such clauses/conditions by keeping the guns on the shoulder of unskilled contract employees?
+Who shall take the guarantee of giving them continuous job security under contract if such unskilled employees are brought under the shadow of such clauses?

-Business apart - ethically speaking why should these people suffer in the fight of business and business agreements.
+Business aside - ethically speaking, why should these people suffer in the fight of business and business agreements?

 From India, Vadodara